tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- seagreen tint to their armor
 			- Feudal
 	- clue at a ridge that peaks above the stalks and allows for an unobstructed veiw of [[{The Woven City}]] and the
-- Battle at the camp
+- Battle at the camp (CR 9 difficulty standard high)
+	- Parameters
-	- Terain
+		- Terrain
-	- AAmophere
+		- Atmosphere
-	- Narative
+		- Narrative
 		- Puzzle
+		- Reward
+		- Steaks
-	- Re
+	- Mechanics
+		- 1x goblin curse spitter, QAdapted to hahuman brutes

 ## ACT II